Ashley Haun knows how to lead during tough times—because first she failed, and then she dedicated herself to learning.

 “Two-Brain and my mentor taught me how to lead,” she said.

 Mentorship also helped Ashley take control of the books.
-In 2019, she purchased the building the gym was housed in with a 20 percent cash down payment, and she’s maintained a 33 percent profit margin to this day.
+In 2019, she purchased the building in which the gym was housed with a 20 percent cash down payment, and she’s maintained a 33 percent profit margin to this day.

 Now, as a Two-Brain mentor, Ashley teaches gym owners how to solve the same problems she’s faced.
 Her mission is to build others up, and she specializes in motivational interviewing to help her mentees find their unique leadership styles.